tomizechsterson/CharGen/README.md

 ## Running the Tests

-This project uses [xunit](https://xunit.github.io/) for unit tests.
-You can run `dotnet test CharGen.UnitTests` to run the test project from the command line, or use the test runner built into your IDE of choice.
-Just make sure you have xUnit enabled for them to get picked up
+This project uses [xUnit](https://xunit.github.io/) for unit tests.
+You can run `dotnet test CharGen.UnitTests` to run the test project from the command line, or use the test runner built into your chosen IDE.
+Just make sure you have xUnit enabled for them to get picked up.

 ## Contributing